crazzfeng/sendcloud-docs/reference/ReadMeConfig/authentication.md

 <Accordion title="Obtaining and Creating Credentials" icon="key">
 **Where to find your credentials:**

-1. Log into your account dashboard
+1. Log into your Aurora SendCloud account dashboard
 2. Navigate to **Email API** from the main menu
 3. Select the **API Key Management** section